ewulczyn/ewulczyn.github.io/_posts/2014-11-27-How_Naive_AB_Testing_Goes_Wrong.md

 What follows is the development of a method that meets these ends.
 It is based on simulation and the repeated evaluation of a Bayesian stopping criterion proposed by [Chris Stucchio](https://www.chrisstucchio.com/blog/2014/bayesian_ab_decision_rule.html)

-##Investigating the Effects of Repeated Testing.
+## Investigating the Effects of Repeated Testing

 Before taking the leap from frequentist to Bayesian statistics, I want to explore the pros and cons of repeated hypothesis testing in a formal setting.
 Consider the following repeated testing procedure: